-Review Questions: Each week you will respond to questions about each module.
-Although these are ungraded and self-checked (do not submit them to me), they prepare you for graded tests.
+Short Answer review questions are self-checked and ungraded.
+After you complete the short answer items, compare your answers to the correct answers to see how you can improve; you bear this responsibility and should not submit short answer questions to me.
 Completing short-answer items is essential to your success in the course.
-If you do not complete the module review questions, you will not do well in the course.
+If you do not complete the module review questions, especially the short answer questions, you will not do well in the course.